lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step01e.png
     :name: portal_tut05_step01e
-    :alt: A screenshot of the results view in which the lightcurve date range has been limited.
+    :alt: A screenshot of the results view in which the lightcurve date range has been limited

+**Light curve of the supernova over the limited date range, around the time of the presumed explosion**

 **Note:** A statistical analysis of the lightcurve (e.g., goodness-of-fit to a template; timeseries features) is currently not possible in the Portal, and should be done in the Notebook Aspect.